puddlejumper26/SportStore/README.md

  - 4 attributes to allow route to be activated or leave `canActivate`, `canActivateChild`,`canDeactivate`,`canLoad`

 #### [storeFirst.guard.ts](https://github.com/puddlejumper26/SportStore/blob/master/src/app/storeFirst.guard.ts)
-- when customer on pages other than /store, e.g. /cart, and refresh the page, then will automatically direct to /store.
+- `canActivate`. when customer on pages other than /store, e.g. /cart, and refresh the page, then will automatically direct to /store.

 ## Authentication